VasileiaVagena/VasileiaVagena/README.md

 ### :woman_technologist: About Me :

-I am an ambitious graduate with a MSc. in Mathematics from University of Copenhagen with interest in Data Science and Machine Learning.
+I am an ambitious graduate with a MSc. in Mathematics from University of Copenhagen with interest in technology, Machine learning and AI.

-- :telescope: I'm currently working on projects that I find online.
+- :telescope: Currently working on various online projects, including SQL, Python, and Tableau.

-- :eyes: I'm interested in learning more about Machine Learning and gain experience coding in Python.
+- :eyes: Eager to expend my skills in MySQL, AI and THE Power Platform, while building experience through hands-on coding and analytics projects.

-- :seedling: I love learning new skills through online courses offered by [Udemy](https://www.udemy.com/).
+- :seedling: Love learning new skills through online courses offered by [Udemy](https://www.udemy.com/).

+- briefcase: Former Technical Product Analyst with experience in SQL, and product insights.

 - :mailbox:How to reach me: vasiliavagena@gmail.com